 Directors.
 Minimum two directors are mandatory.
 Directors can be either local or foreign.
 Directors must be at least 18 years of age and must not be bankrupt or convicted for any malpractice in the past.
 The law requires that a director must own qualification shares stated in the Articles of Association.
 A shareholder which is not a natural person (i.e. a company) can select nominee director.

 Shareholders.
 A private limited company in Bangladesh can have a minimum of 2 and maximum of 50 shareholders.
 A director and shareholder can be the same or a different person.
-The shareholder can be a person or another legal entity such as another company or trust.
-100% local or foreign shareholding is allowed.
+The shareholder can be a person or another legal entity such as another company.
+100% local or foreign shareholding is allowed in most sectors.
 New shares can be issued or existing shares can be transferred to another person anytime after the Bangladeshi company has gone through the incorporation process.